Hojej/trafficLabAPI/README.md

 # trafficLabAPI
+## Branch info
+Master branch has solution using resttemplate,Webclient branch has a solution using webclient, and te a solution that returns top 10 buslines with the unnamed bustations filtered.
 ## About
 This Application is a Sprint boot application that uses RestTemplate to communicate with another API.
 This program's purpose is to consume TraficLabs API, grab all Buslines and its stops, also consume another endpoint to grab all the names of all bus stations, and match the JourneyPatternPointOnLine with the name of the stations.